ReturningWindow/The-Dragonator-Complete-/readme.txt

 Disclaimer

-I own absolute nothing all of the music belongs to Capcom.
-I do not own the images and memes.
+I own absolute nothing.
+All of the music belongs to Capcom.
+I do not own the images and memes either.